-Second, the proposed model not only offers a comprehensive figure related to the environmental performance of an entire logistics site, but also provides individual EPIs splitted by warehouse main functional areas.
-This allows for associating emissions to the specific warehouse operations being performed, i.e. receiving/shipping, put-away/storage/picking, cross-docking/sorting, and offices, thereby addressing an identified need in the academic literature (Bartolini et al., 2019).
+As its contribution, the study first extends previous research by considering a broad set of sources of consumption, including not only electric energy (as per Lee et al., 2017) but also fuels, refrigerants, water, and waste (Bank and Murhpy, 2013; Fichtinger et al., 2015).
+Second, the proposed model not only offers a comprehensive figure related to the environmental performance of the entire logistics site, but also provides individual EPIs splitted by warehouse main functional areas, thus associating emissions to the specific warehouse operations being performed, i.e. receiving/shipping, put-away/storage/picking, cross-docking/sorting, and offices.
+This addresses an identified need in the academic literature (Bartolini et al., 2019).
 Indeed, the few available studies (e.g. Dhooma and Baker, 2012; Fichtinger et al., 2015; Rudiger et al., 2016) considered the entire warehouse as the unit of analysys, without distinguishing the environmental performance of individual functional areas, nor developing separate EPIs.
 Other previous contributions focused on specific warehousing operations, such as storage and order picking, being the most labor-intensive - as well as most energy consuming (Ene et al., 2016) - in warehouses equipped with manual systems, and very capital-intensive in warehouses with automated systems (e.g. Meneghetti and Monti, 2014; Tappia et al., 2015).
 However, they did not provide a comprehensive view of the impact of each warehousing area on the overall environmental performance of the logistics site.

-Third, the proposed model considers the main end-use consumption types to investigate the environmental impact at a micro-level (i.e. for a particular warehouse) also offering applications that leverage real-world empirical data.
+Third, the proposed model considers the main end-use consumption types to investigate the environmental impact at a micro-level (i.e. for a particular warehouse) also offering applications that leverage realworld empirical data.
 This allows for developing insights related to existing scenarios, while the literature review highlighted a lack of analytical models being supported by empirical data (Bartolini et al., 2019).

-Lastly, the model offers comparability in terms of carbon footprint figures ad EPIs thanks to standardised emission factors and a set of interpretation parameters, as recommended by Rudiger et al. (2016).
+Finally, the proposed model offers comparability in terms of carbon footprint figures ad EPIs thanks to standardised emission factors and a set of interpretation parameters, as recommended by Rudiger et al. (2016).
 Therefore, it provides wide and practical opportunities for benchmarking the environmental performance of logistics sites (Ries et al., 2017).
+This can be valuable for both company internal assessment and comparisons with competitors or other supply chain actors (Minashkina and Happonen, 2020).
+The model can enable organisations to measure and externally report their environmental performance.
+Important benefits could reside both within companies boundaries (e.g. waste reduction and operational efficiency) and beyond, improving reputation/brand image and collaboration and transparency with different stakeholders (customers and suppliers) (Shaw et al., 2021).